Lake Country Stump Grinding logo Lake Country Stump Grinding (262) 710-1956

 2. Hardwood vs. softwood.
 Oak, hickory, and old maple grind 30–50% slower than pine, willow, or cottonwood.
 Some grinders charge a premium ($0.50/in extra) for hardwoods; others just price by time.
 More on hardwood and large stumps.

 3. Access width.
 A 36-inch gate restricts you to compact grinders only and doubles the time vs. a self-propelled tracked grinder.
-Backyard-only access typically adds $50–$150 to the quote.
+Backyard-only access usually adds $50–$150 to the quote.

 4. Grind depth.
 Standard 4–6 inches below grade is included.
 Deep grinding for replanting (8–12 inches) is +$30–$80.
 Foundation-adjacent deep grinding (12–18 inches) is +$80–$150.